 8. For Card-Not-Present Transactions, Require Address Verification Services (AVS)

 Ultimately, the best advice is to speak with your payment processor on how to set up your merchant account to reduce chargeback risk.
 Your payment processor should be able to enhance your payment security to safeguard your business and make your day-to-day transactions easier to manage.
-If your payment processor doesn’t provide preventative measures to make sure you’re protected, it may be time to shop around for a new one.
+If your payment processor doesn’t provide preventative measures to ensure you’re protected, it may be time to shop for a new one.